DimiTech/dimitech.github.io/_posts/2019-07-20-leveling-up-beginner-to-intermediate.md

 ---
 layout: post
-title:  "How to Become an Expert (Part 1)"
+title: "Leveling up: Beginner to Intermediate"
-description: "What it Takes to Become an Expert Programmer (Part 1)"
+description: "What it takes to become an Expert Programmer (Part 1)"
-tags: [Programming, Expert, Best Practices]
+tags: [Programming, Beginner, Intermediate, Best Practices]
 ---

-The purpose of this blog post is to help **beginner/intermediate** programmers get to the next level in terms of their programming skill and hopefully in life.
+The purpose of this article is to help **beginner** programmers get to the next level in terms of their programming skill and hopefully in life.
 Also I answer some questions that beginners often ask.